spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

 - Palette Edge supports basic username/password authentication.
 Token authentication schemes used by services such as AWS ECR and Google Artifact Registry are not supported.

-- You cannot use content bundles with an external registry if you do not enable a local Harbor registry on your Edge host.
-If you specify a external registry without enabling the local Harbor registry, the images will be downloaded from the external registry even if you provide a content bundle, and deployment will fail if the necessary images cannot be located in the external registry. refer to [Build Content Bundles](../../edgeforge-workflow/palette-canvos/build-content-bundle.md) and [Enable Local Harbor Registry](../../site-deployment/deploy-custom-registries/local-registry.md).
+- You cannot use content bundles with an external registry if you do not enable the local Harbor registry on your Edge host.
+If you specify a external registry without enabling the local Harbor registry, the images will be downloaded from the external registry even if you provide a content bundle, and deployment will fail if the necessary images cannot be located in the external registry.
+For more information, refer to [Build Content Bundles](../../edgeforge-workflow/palette-canvos/build-content-bundle.md) and [Enable Local Harbor Registry](../../site-deployment/deploy-custom-registries/local-registry.md).